intuit/GroupedArray/README.md

     	pod 'INTUGroupedArray'

 2. Run `pod install` from Terminal, then open your app's `.xcworkspace` file to launch Xcode.
-3. Import the umbrella header `#import "INTUGroupedArrayImports.h"` so that all the grouped array classes are available to use.
+3. Import the umbrella header `INTUGroupedArrayImports.h` so that all the grouped array classes are available to use.
+Typically, this should be written as `#import <INTUGroupedArray/INTUGroupedArrayImports.h>`

 #### Manually from GitHub

 1. Download the Objective-C source files in the [Source/INTUGroupedArray directory](Source/INTUGroupedArray).
 2. Add all the files to your Xcode project (drag and drop is easiest).
-3. Import the umbrella header `#import "INTUGroupedArrayImports.h"` so that all the grouped array classes are available to use.
+3. Import the umbrella header `INTUGroupedArrayImports.h` so that all the grouped array classes are available to use.

 ### Swift

 1. To use the grouped array in Swift, you first need to obtain the Objective-C source code and integrate it into your project (see above).
-2. Download the Swift source file in the [Source/Swift directory](Source/Swift) and add it to your project.
+2. Download the `GroupedArray.swift` Swift source file in the [Source/Swift directory](Source/Swift) and add it to your project.
 3. If you haven't already, you will need to set up an [Objective-C Bridging Header](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/MixandMatch.html) for your project.
-4. Add the umbrella header `#import "INTUGroupedArrayImports.h"` to your Bridging Header file.
+4. Add the umbrella header `INTUGroupedArrayImports.h` to your Bridging Header file.
 (The Swift grouped array classes depend on this so they can access the Objective-C source.)

 At this point, the native Swift classes `GroupedArray` and `MutableGroupedArray` will be available to use in your project's Swift code.